idris-lang/Idris-dev/docs/tutorial/interactive.rst

 - ``\r`` reloads and type checks the buffer.

 Corresponding commands are also available in the Emacs mode.
-Support for other editors can be added in a relatively straighforward manner by using ``idris –client``.
+Support for other editors can be added in a relatively straightforward manner by using ``idris –client``.